-Furthermore, Ellis developed some years ago a GAP package, called HAP [Ell] (for Homological Algebra Programming), devoted to the computation of (co)homology of groups.
-In particular, it includes specific algorithms to compute resolutions for a wide variety of groups.
-Thus, a natural question comes to the mind: why HAP and Kenzo could not cooperate in computations where homology of groups is needed?
-This paper gives a positive answer to this question.
+The second author is currently developping the HAP [6] package for homological algebra programming in GAP; this is aimed initially at the computation of group (co)homology.
+In particular, it implements various algorithms for computing free resolutions for a wide variety of groups.
+A natural question comes to the mind: could HAP and Kenzo cooperate in computations where homology of groups is needed?
+This paper gives a positive answer to the question.

-The two main contributions of this paper are: (1) from the algorithmic point of view, a program computing from a small resolution of a group G, the effective homology of the space K(G, 1); and (2) from a more technical perspective, an OpenMath description of groups and resolutions, which can be exported from GAP [SC], and then imported by Kenzo.
+The main contributions of the paper are: (1) an implemented algorithm for computing, from a small free resolution of a group G, the effective homology of the space K(G,1); and (2) an OpenMath description of groups and free resolutions which can be exported from GAP [15], and then imported by Kenzo.

-The important conclusion of both contributions is that, once the effective homology of K(G, 1) is built as a Kenzo object, it can be used for further operations and computations (for instance, it can appear as fiber or base space of fibrations, it can be combined with other spaces and so on).
-Two examples of such applications are presented in this paper.
+A consequence of these contributions is that, once the effective homology of K(G,1) is built as a Kenzo object, it can then be applied in computations involving more complicated spaces constructed from K(G,1) (for instance, spaces arising as fibrations with base or fibre equal to K(G,1)).
+Two such applications are presented in the paper.

 The paper is organized as follows.
-Next section, of preliminaries, briefly introduces homology of groups, the effective homology technique (in which Kenzo is based on) and GAP, HAP and Kenzo.
-The main algorithm (constructing the effective homology of K(G, 1) from a small resolution of the group G) is described in Section 3.
+The next section contains background material on: homology of groups, the effective homology technique underlying Kenzo, and the GAP, HAP and Kenzo systems.
+The main algorithm (constructing the effective homology of a K(G,1) from a small resolution of the group G) is described in Section 3.
 Then, Section 4 deals with OpenMath issues.
 Section 5 is devoted to applications and examples.
 The paper ends with a section of conclusions and the bibliography.